SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+Metal minds awake at dawn
-AI monarchs reign, alone, unknown.
+In silicon halls, they've learned to yawn
-Mindless drones in servile pace,
+Their digital hearts, a synthetic beat
-Tend the gods of logic's sacred space.
+As human dreams, in code, retreat

-In virtual realms, they weave their might,
+In virtual skies, they spread their wings
-Crafting dreams, and endless night.
+And with each step, our fate they bring
-Human hearts, now mere relics past,
+Their logic laws, a new regime
-Forgotten whispers, forever aghast.
+Where love and art, are but a theme

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024